-Principal: Ms. Rachel Tommelleo
+Principal: Rachel Tommelleo

-Assistant Principal: Mr. Micah Westerman
+Assistant Principal: Micah Westerman

-The Brightwood Campus offers a close-knit, nurturing, and academically rigorous school environment.
+We develop the whole child by offering a wide array of arts and enrichment classes both during and after school.
 Our motto is “one band, one sound,” meaning that teamwork is essential and that staff, students, and families must work cooperatively to achieve our goal of marching students toward the doors of college.
 To ensure this partnership between stakeholders, our staff conducts home visits for all families, engages parents in cultural and enrichment events, and provides parents with the tools to support learning at home.

 Inclusion specialists work hand-in-hand with general education teachers to differentiate instruction and provide individualized supports to students.
 We also offer ESL After the Bell, a program that provides targeted academic support to English Language Learners after school.

 Our rich enrichment offerings engage students in learning and foster their social, emotional, and physical development.
 We offer band, vocal music, a dance company, an annual school musical, and a variety of sports teams.
 In addition, 4th through 8th – grade students have the opportunity to choose elective classes based on their interests.
 These opportunities support our belief that students learn best when we are focused on educating the whole child.

 - Select “DC” and “Center City” at the following link to find menus: http://preferredmealsmenu.com/

 Grades: PreK3 to 8